MyBord/mybord-client/docs/projectManagement.md

   * handle password validation from the backend
   * don't have login form immediately complain when signing up and typing in email address that isn't yet an email address
+  * have session be remembered by user
+  * change spinner
+  * handle logout and page transition

 ### B. High - MVP